afni/afni/doc/afni_sphinx/background_install/unix_tutorial/misc/background.copypaste.rst

 avoid many mistakes that can occur with typing (tyypos, mistaking "O" and "0", etc.).

-On many computer systems, outside of the terminal one copies by highlighting text and typing "Ctrl+c", and can paste at the cursor location by typing "Ctrl+v".
+On many operating systems and in many applications, copying is done by highlighting text and typing "Ctrl+c", and pasting to the cursor location is done by typing "Ctrl+v".
 (On a Mac, these would be done with "Apple+c" and "Apple+v", respectively.)

-In all cases below, text is pasted at the location of the cursor within the terminal (not at the location of where the mouse is.)
+In all cases below, text is pasted at the location of the cursor within the terminal (and not necessarily at the location of the mouse.)

 Linux Terminals (non-Windows)
 -----------------------------